 Civil unrest/political tension

-You should avoid demonstrations, protests and large gatherings as they may turn violent.
+You should avoid demonstrations, protests and large gatherings, particularly during election campaigns, as they may turn violent.

 Money and valuables